pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-04-15-burger-bowl.markdown

 - salad
 - chopped
 - sweet potatoes
 Description: These bowls are deconstructed burgers, instead making them into a healthy salad, with the buns swapped for roasted sweet potatoes.
 There's way more food for way less calories, with a lot of volume to this dish.
-It's full of all your favorite burger flavors, toppings, and my <a href="tomato-spread">Tomato Burger Spread</a>.
-If a classic burger is what you desire, see my <a href="burger-patties">Simple Burger Patties</a> and <a href="burger-buns">No Yeast Whole Wheat Burger Buns</a>
+It's full of all your favorite burger flavors, toppings, and my <a href="/recipes/ketchup">Date Sweetened Ketchup</a>.
+If a classic burger is what you desire, see my <a href="/recipes/burger-patties">Simple Burger Patties</a> and <a href="/recipes/burger-buns">No Yeast Whole Wheat Burger Buns</a>
 Instructions:
 - Starting with the potatoes.
 Wash and cut your sweet potatoes into cubes.
 You don't need to peel the potatoes.
 Add to a microwave save bowl, and toss with oil, soy sauce, and baking soda.
 Cover, and microwave on full power for 3 minutes to soften the potatoes<br><br>